-Preheat oven to 350° Fahrenheit.
-Place a 9" x 5" loaf pan on a baking sheet and set it aside.
+Preheat oven to 350°F. Place a 9" x 5" loaf pan on a baking sheet and set it aside.

-Tear the bread into pieces and put it into a small food processor.
-Pulse until the bread becomes fine bread crumbs.
-Set aside for later.
+Tear the bread into pieces and pulse in a small food processor until fine crumbs form.
+Set aside.

 2 Slices White, Wheat, or Sourdough Bread